monitoring

 Meaning

-The virt-handler runs on every node that can schedule VMIs.
+The virt-handler runs as a DaemonSet on every node that can schedule VMIs.
 It is responsible for domain lifecycle, network configuration, and other node-level operations for virtual machine instances.

 Impact